christian-hilbe/christian-hilbe.github.io/_pages/teaching.md

 permalink: /teaching/
 ---

-This page is meant to share teaching materials of some of my previous classes.
+This page is meant to share course materials of some of my previous classes.

 ###### Introduction to Game Theory (IT:U Spring 2025)